 Journal Entry for recording the Travelling expenses:

-(Being the travel charges incurred for ABC Manufacturing deal)
+(Being the travel charges incurred for the ABC Manufacturing deal)

 (Being the travel charges paid)